 I was awestruck.

-Although we don't like to face it, Life itself is a deadly proposition.
-Without exception, our life is a terminal condition.
+In the grand scope of things, that's the deal: Life itself is always a deadly proposition.
+It's a terminal condition.
 Nobody gets outta here alive.

-Just as certainly as we each were born, each of us will die.
-Most of us have grown up in a society that tries to assiduously avoid that piece of information.
+Most of us have grown up in a society that tries to assiduously avoid those facts.
 As a result, an incredible amount of psychic energy is bottled up in repressed fear and grief, or dissipated in vicarious "entertainment" and adrenaline rush "recreation".

 In the Buddhist tradition, the inevitability of Death is seen as a fundamental truth that, once faced, enlarges and deepens our motivation and capacity to realize our True Nature.
 Reminders are widespread among the chants and teachings of the various schools.